 We face strong competition in each of the product lines and markets in which we compete.
 We believe that all of our products are in similar competitive positions with respect to the number of competitors they face and the level of competition within each product line.
 Due to the number of different products we offer, it is not practicable for us to quantify the number of competitors we face.
 Our products compete with other branded products within their product categories and with private label products sold by retailers.
 In our Indirect business, we compete with numerous manufacturers, importers, and distributors of handbags, accessories, and other products for the limited space available for the display of such products to the consumer.
-Moreover, the general availability of contract manufacturing allows new entrants access to the markets in which we compete against other specialty retailers, department stores, catalog retailers, gift retailers, and Internet businesses that engage in the retail sale of similar products.
+Moreover, the general availability of contract manufacturing allows new entrants access to the markets in which we compete, which may increase the number of competitors and adversely affect our competitive position and our business.
+In our Direct business, we compete against other specialty retailers, department stores, catalog retailers, gift retailers, and Internet businesses that engage in the retail sale of similar products.